Skip to Content

 Three of these ‘Equitable and Excellent’ institutions share the steps that they take to help all of their test takers, and especially test takers of color, achieve success on licensure tests and beyond.

-Why does it matter whether aspiring teachers pass their test on their first attempt?
+• Why does it matter whether aspiring teachers pass their test on their first attempt?

-While all states allow test takers to take their licensure tests multiple times, the "first-attempt" pass rate serves as an important indicator.
+While all states allow test takers to take their licensure tests multiple times, the “first-attempt” pass rate serves as an important indicator.
 A high first-attempt pass rate may reflect thorough and efficient preparation on the part of the institution.
-Having to take a test multiple times because of poor preparation440 comes with high costs for the candidate: additional time to study, money to pay to take the test again or to spend on test-prep, delays in earning a teaching license.
+Having to take a test multiple times because of poor preparation comes with high costs for the candidate: additional time to study, money to pay to take the test again or to spend on test-prep, delays in earning a teaching license.

 Approximately one in five people who fail on their first attempt do not retake the test.
-Nationally, this rate rises to nearly one in three for test takers of color, more evidence of systemic inequities in education that can be traced back well before post-secondary education.441
+Nationally, this rate rises to nearly one in three for test takers of color, more evidence of systemic inequities in education that can be traced back well before post-secondary education.

 SECTION 2